changetocoding/WebLessonPlan/Lesson14-TalkingServers.md

 ## Js Ajax requests
 Hitting the server as I like to call it.

 Most modern web applications talk to a server to get data.
-Get students to come up with a few examples (e.g yahoo mail talks to server to get emails, google to get search results).
+(MUST DO:) Get students to come up with a few examples (e.g yahoo mail talks to server to get emails, google to get search results).

+Tie back to

 We'll explain AJAX (the underlying technology) & difference between get and post later.
 For the time being just need to know how to make a request.